dtcooper/python-dispmanx/docs/index.md

 ---
 title: Intro
-nav_title: fuck
 ---

 # Welcome to Python DispmanX

-!!! danger "A Word of Caution"
-    Currently, **Python DispmanX is under active development**.
-This documentation may not reflect the latest changes, or may include changes that are not yet available on [PyPI]. _Beware!_

-    Until the API stabilizes, it's recommended that you install the latest version from source, described below in the [installation][installation] section.

 Hello and welcome!
 Here's the documentation for Python DispmanX, a pure Python[^1] library for interacting with the Raspberry Pi's low-level video API.
-My hope is that you find it useful for creating all sorts of different apps, widgets, and graphical overlays for your Pi.
-I hope you'll _have as much fun using it as I did writing it!_
+My hope is that you find it useful for creating all sorts of different apps, widgets, and graphical overlays for your Pi. _I hope you'll have as much fun using it as I did writing it!_

+!!! warning "A Word of Caution"
+    Currently, **Python DispmanX is under development**.

+    While the API has _mostly_ stabilized, it's recommended that you install the latest version from source, described below in the [installation][installation] section.

+    This documentation may not reflect the latest changes, or may include changes that are not yet available on [PyPI]. _Beware!_

 ## Quickstart